 Lifting heavy objects is also a common cause, or supporting a heavy object with your back.
 A few more common causes are over exerting muscles while exercising, a sudden movement or a fall.
 The pain from a muscle strain stays only in the relevant area and is sore to the touch.

-How to Immediately Relieve Muscle Spasm in Back?
+How to Relieve Muscle Spasms in Your Back

 If you usually suffer from muscle strains that last a few days, you may have a prescription for an anti inflammatory drug.
 You should know that most of these drugs can be dangerous in long term use and could cause liver, kidney and heart problems.